top of page

 Academics

-I am a future graduate of the University of Northern Colorado.
+I am a graduate of the University of Northern Colorado.
 My academic experiences include:

 Major & Minors